 In normal amounts, ear wax (cerumen) provides protection from bacteria and acts as a self-cleaning agent and lubricant, according to the American Academy of Otolaryngology.
-However, once ear wax builds up, it can cause discomfort, partial hearing loss, tinnitus, odor, itchiness and dryness of the ears.
+However, once earwax builds up, it can cause discomfort, partial hearing loss, tinnitus, odor, itchiness and dryness of the ears.
 If your child experiences one or more of these symptoms, it’s time to clean up his ears.
-Fortunately, you can perform natural remedies to remove ear wax.
+Fortunately, you can perform natural remedies for ear wax removal in children.

 Use Natural Ear Drops

 Loosen ear wax by dropping baby oil or mineral oil in your child’s ears, advises MayoClinic.com.
 Avoid using vegetable or olive oil, which can go rancid when they sit in the ear canal.
 Use a dropper to apply two to three drops of oil into each ear.
 If you do not have an ear dropper on hand, you can use a medicine dropper, but first, sterilize it with hot water or alcohol before using.
 Tilt your child’s head on one side or have your child lie down sideways with the affected ear facing up.
 Gently pull the earlobe away from the neck, hold the dropper directly above the ear opening without letting the dropper touch the ear and gently squeeze to apply the drops.
 Your child should stay in this position for at least five minutes so that the oil will spread into the canal.
 Wipe off any oil that may wash out of the ear.
 Repeat this step on the other ear if necessary.
 After a few minutes, the oil will loosen the ear wax, which will come out eventually.